The Practice Charter - Here to Help You

 Access to Health Records

 The practice has a responsibility under the Access to Health Records and Data Protection regulations.
 Patients have the right to access their medical records.
 All such access applications must be in writing and addressed to the Practice Manager in the first instance.
 Specific details must be given as to the extent of access required identifying dates of entries within the record.
-An Access fee will be charged by the Practice for the work involved in extracting and checking the data.
 A copy of the information requested will be provided to you or you will be invited to come in and discuss the matter with the GP.

 Any confidential reference in your records to third parties will be deleted.
 In the extremely rare occasion of a record containing information harmful to the patient this will be deleted.